The Crimean Bridge. Made with Love!: Production

 Filming took place in the Kerch Strait and on the island of Tuzla on a construction site where the supports and metal spans of the Crimean bridge were being installed.
 Actors worked close to engineers, installers and welders.
 Some scenes were filmed alongside residents of the Crimea and the Kuban.

 Reception

-The film attracted scathing reviews, and was even the lowest-rated film on several film review aggregators.
-Russian opposition politician Alexey Navalny released a video in March 2020, alleging serious corruption during the production of the film, with at least 46 million rubles in state funds intended for film production being siphoned off to Simonyan's relatives.
+The film attracted scathing reviews, and is even the lowest-rated film on several film review aggregators.
+Russian opposition politician Alexei Navalny released a video in March 2020, alleging serious corruption during the production of the film, with at least 46 million rubles in state funds intended for film production being siphoned off to Simonyan's relatives.
 It flopped at the box office, recovering only 70 million rubles, less than half of its 154 million ruble budget.

 Cinemas in Kazakhstan refused to screen this film, citing no interest from local movie-goers.